Alumni Artist Talks

-A series of alumni artist talks in collaboration with the Office of Alumni and Family Engagement and Pitzer College Art Galleries, programmed in connection with Pitzer@Home
+A collaboration with the Office of Alumni and Family Engagement and Pitzer College Art Galleries, and programmed in connection with [email protected]

 Wednesday, October 14, 2020, 5 p.m., PST

 Marguerite Elliot was a founding member of the Woman’s Building and Feminist Studio Workshop.
 The experience profoundly changed her life and artistic practice.
 “I am grateful,” she has written, “to have been on the forefront of the second wave of feminism.
 We broke many rules and shook up the art world.”
 Her recent publications include The Woman’s Building and Feminist Art Education 1973-1991: A Pictorial Herstory, published in conjunction with the Getty Initiative, Pacific Standard Time: Art in L.A.
 1945-1980.

 A sculptor based in the Bay Area, Elliot received her B.A. from Pitzer College and taught at the Los Angeles Woman’s Building and Otis College of Art and Design.
 Her work has focused on feminist, anti-nuclear, social justice, and environmental issues, and her public sculpture can be seen across the United States and in Europe.

 Pre-register for Marguerite Elliot